zixoan/iona/README.md

   - Returns the complete content of the file from the given path.
 If the path is a directory an empty string is returned
 - FileWrite(string path, string data) : bool
   - Writes the data to the file path and returns true if successfull, otherwise false
+- FileCopy(string srcPath, string dstPath) : bool
+  - Copies the source file/directory to the destination file/directory recursively and returns true if it was successful

 ### custom functions